-14 tips for brides and grooms that may turn you into a long married couple from Maryland destination wedding photographers
+14 helpful tips for new brides and grooms that may turn you into a long married couple from Maryland destination wedding photographers

 Interested in becoming an old married couple?
 Still a young bride and groom?
-Follow these simple tips and transform yourself from blushing bride and groom to celebrating 10 or 15 years of marriage before you know it!
+Follow these simple tips and transform yourself from blushing bride and groom to celebrating 10 or 15 (or even 20 years) of marriage before you know it!

 Never stop writing love letters

 The power of a simple handwritten note cannot be overstated.
 It’s like a magic wand.

 Call each other Mr. and Mrs. from time to time